REGISTRATION CLOSES AT 11:59 PM ON SUNDAY, JULY 15, 2018

 Kayaks will be in place throughout the race.Boats will be anchored at the 2 mile, 3 mile, 6 mile, and 8 mile locations for nutrition.

-The 9 mile race participants will start first.
+The 9 mile race participants and relay teams will start first.
 This is being done to minimize the total event time from start to finish, which includes on and off-water support.
-The 9 mile race will start at 10:00 AM.
-Next, at 12:00 pm, the 3-mile group will start and the 1-mile group will start at 12:30 pm.
+The 9 mile race and relay will start at 10:00 AM.
+3-mile race will start at 12:00 PM.

 From the start to the 6-mile locations, safety support will be handled with on-beach safety support supplied by the race staff for observation of any swimmers in trouble, with additional jet ski and kayak support provided.
 The on-beach support will be equipped with two-way radios and cell phones.
 Where trouble is spotted, the Ocean City Beach Patrol will be notified with the request of assistance.